bwz3rbot/Discord-3-Strike-Bot/README.md

 This bot is ***highly customizable***
 -----
-The environment variables listed below are stored in your `pw.env` file.
+The environment variables listed below are stored in your __pw.env__ file.
 You will notice a single file that exists within the root directory of this codebase called __pw.envEXAMPLE.__ Here is where you can customize your bot.
 The only requirements are that you input the correct token for your bot and ACTIVITY_TYPE is limited to only 3 choices.
 But other than that, you have a number of variables to choose from to make the bot fit your server's personality a bit more.
 See below for definitions of what they all mean.

 -----

 <strong>TOKEN</strong> Taken from the [Developer Portal](https://discord.com/developers/applications) when you created your app.\
-<strong>LIMIT_TO_CHANNELS</strong> The names of every you wish the bot to listen for commands on.
+<strong>LIMIT_TO_CHANNELS</strong> The names of channel every you wish the bot to listen for commands on.
 This variable must formatted as a list seperated by commas.\
 <strong>COMMAND_PREFIX</strong> A single character you wish to prefix commands with.\
 <strong>ACTIVITY_TYPE</strong> Must be set to either PLAYING, LISTENING or WATCHING for the bot to function correctly as defined [here](https://discord.js.org/#/docs/main/stable/typedef/ActivityType).
 The bot __does not allow__ for a user to use the STREAMING or CUSTOM_STATUS activity types.\
 <strong>ACTIVITY_NAME</strong> Displays along with the activity type.\